Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Cary, North Carolina
+Mission’s Tortilla Route For Sale – North Orange County, California

-Mission’s Tortilla Route for sale in the Cary and Morrisville, North Carolina region for $55,000!
-Currently generating $251,420 in yearly sales and nets $40,508.
+Mission’s Tortilla Route for sale in the North Orange County, California region for $189,000!
+Currently generating $1,288,529 in yearly sales and nets $133,423.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 10 accounts delivering to popular grocery stores.
-This is a well-established route with plenty of growth opportunity!
+This route currently has 13 accounts delivering to popular grocery stores and variety stores.
+Plenty of growth opportunity!
+Two vehicles are included!
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: